 Adler Engineers a Monumental Structure

-I lead guests on our 1893 World’s Fair Tour into the old hotel lobby of the Auditorium.
+I have led many private tour guests into the old hotel lobby of the Auditorium.
 They delight to hear about Dankmar Adler‘s structural innovations.
 The outer walls are masonry construction, not the lighter and stronger steel.
 They bear the weight of all that theatrical, office, and hotel space.
 Normally, the walls distribute such a heavy load on a bedrock foundation.
 Unfortunately the Auditorium’s site didn’t have accessible bedrock.
 120 feet of soft blue clay undergirds the Auditorium.

 So Adler ingeniously engineered a gargantuan floating raft foundation.
 The building’s weight floats above the clay on criss-crossed railroad ties layered beneath a double-stack of steel beams, all coated in pitch to make the foundation watertight.
 Incredibly, my tour guide at the Auditorium Theater, Nick, told me of rumors that one can see running water below the theater’s lowest levels.
 Despite these precautions, the structure still sank at an alarming rate.
 The outer stone walls are much heavier than the interior, causing the floors to sink up to 36 inches.
 Yikes!